-Thank you for reading our profile for a new Team Vicar to join the Dorchester Team.
+Thank you for reading this profile for a new Team Vicar to join the Dorchester Team.
 As the relatively recently appointed Team Rector, arriving to a time of significant change with the Dorchester Team, I am delighted to be developing a mutually supportive clergy team, each with different responsibilities, as we minister across this large group of rural churches.
-As a team, we are able to offer cover for one another, and we are also well supported by clergy with Permission to Officiate and Licenced Lay Ministers.
-We pray for a colleague who will find being part of a team life-giving and who will enjoy ministering in these South Oxfordshire villages.